More about Kubernetes Storage

 - An Introduction to Kubernetes

 Kubernetes took the development and cloud world by storm.
 In the few years since becoming public, Kubernetes is the most used container orchestrator, mainly due to its simplicity, declarative syntax, and a ubiquitous presence on almost any cloud provider.
-Click here to take a deep dive into Kubernetes.
+Click here to take a deep dive into Kubernetes storage.

 In this post we’ll take a closer look at what is so appealing about Kubernetes for developers, including an overview of its basic features for deployment, monitoring, security, and some of the NetApp solutions that can make it even more effective.